 West and East Halls (W.E.
 Halls) – Sophomore, Junior and Senior Suite Living

 The W.E.
 Hall Community

-West and East Halls opened in the fall of 2012 and is the newest residential living area on Pitzer’s campus.
+West and East Halls opened in the fall of 2012 and are the newest residential living areas on Pitzer’s campus.
 West and East Halls are made up of four buildings that house 300 sophomores, juniors and seniors in suite-style living.
 Living in W.E.
 Halls is an incredible living experience; set on the northwest part of campus, it boasts not only beautiful facilities but an unobstructed view of the San Gabriel mountain range.
 The slogan of the living area is, “WE Hall in this together!”

 - • There are eight Resident Assistants (RAs) that live in W.E.
 Hall who are excited to share their experiences with W.E. residents at Pitzer.
 The RAs facilitate community building in the residence hall though program planning, as well as security checks throughout the building every night of the week.

 - • There is one Faculty in Residence (FIR) and one visiting faculty member who also live in apartments in W.E.
 Hall.
 The FIR is active in the Pitzer community and often hosts programs for residents in their apartment in the residence hall.

 - • There is one Residence Director (RD) who is a full-time professional staff member who lives year-round in W.E.
 Hall.
 They are responsible for supervising student staff, overseeing hall programming, managing facilities, and promoting respectful conduct.

 W.E.
 Hall has 67 suites that have two double-occupancy rooms with a shared bathroom.
 In addition, there are also ten suites that have four single rooms with a shared bathroom and common room.
 Only junior and seniors are eligible to live in single rooms.)

 What Resources Does W.E.
 Offer?